donkirkby/donimoes/docs/rules.md

   two dominoes).
 Clarification: A Priest may pass over the peak dominoes as part of a move.
-5. A Priest must enter the mountain from his own starting row; that is, he cannot move back or forth while he remains on the ground.
+5. A Priest must enter the mountain from his own starting row; that is, he cannot move back and forth while he remains on the ground.

 ### Goal
 The Priests will be content when they all reach the top of the mountain.